MarkLark/dstore/docs/source/web_api.rst

 From PyPi
 ---------
-DStore is available from the PyPi repository at `DStore <https://pypi.python.org/pypi/DStore>`_.
+DStore is available from the PyPi repository at `https://pypi.python.org/pypi/flask-dstore <https://pypi.python.org/pypi/flask-dstore>`_.

 This means that all you have to do to install PyMan is run the following in a console: